 Cruising UNSECO World Heritage site Halong Bay, you will see view — and perhaps swim in — some of its finest beaches: Tuan Chau, Bai Chay, Ba Trai Dao, Ti Top, Ngoc Vung and Soi Sim.

-After a month of investigation and lobbying from locals and visitors alike, the Halong Bay authorities have finally lifted the ban on kayak use in the Bay.
+After a month of investigation and hundreds of complaints and requests from travel agents, operators, and visitors, the Halong Bay authorities have finally lifted the ban on kayak use.